 If you have a low credit score, you’re not without options.
 Here are some things to consider when applying for loans:

-• Collateral: Putting up collateral — something you own, like a home or a car — to secure a personal loan can be a way to increase the amount you can borrow and lower the cost of the loan.
-Not all personal loan lenders offer secured personal loans, so seek out those that do.
+- Offer collateral: Putting up collateral (like your car) to secure a personal loan can increase the amount you're eligible to borrow, lower the cost of the loan, or help you qualify.
+OneMain Financial, Upgrade, and Reprise are all recommended lenders that offer secured loans, but not all personal loan lenders do.
 If you miss payments, you could lose your collateral.

-• Low credit score requirements: Some lenders offer low- or no-credit-score loans.
-Look for lenders with low minimum credit score requirements, and prequalify with them, before choosing a higher-risk option.
+- Look for low credit score requirements: Some lenders offer loans to borrowers with low or no credit scores.
+Look for lenders with low minimum credit score requirements and prequalify with them before choosing a higher-risk option.

 Alternatives to hardship loans